 Whilst having a broad interest in general cardiology, Dr Lee’s main areas of expertise are the management of complex coronary artery disease with stenting and minimally invasive therapies for atrial septal defect, patent foramen ovale and hypertrophic obstructive cardiomyopathy.
 Other interests include the percutaneous management of valvular heart disease, right heart catheterisation (with particular focus on pre/post transplantation workup), heart biopsies, pacemaker implantation and transoesophageal echocardiography.

-Dr Lee is available for cardiology consultation at Murdoch, Warwick, Rockingham, Mandurah, Geraldton, Bunbury and the Kimberley.
+Dr Lee is available for cardiology consultation at Murdoch, Duncraig, Rockingham, Mandurah, Geraldton & Bunbury.